-Jared N. Schachner is a Ph.D. candidate in Sociology & Social Policy at Harvard University, where he is also affiliated with the Multidisciplinary Program on Inequality and Social Policy, the Institute for Quantitative Social Science, and the Harvard Center for Population & Development Studies.
+Jared Schachner is a Ph.D. candidate in Sociology & Social Policy at Harvard University, where he is affiliated with the Multidisciplinary Program on Inequality & Social Policy, Institute for Quantitative Social Science, and Harvard Center for Population & Development Studies.

 Prior to his doctoral studies, Jared attended Harvard’s Kennedy School, consulted several national nonprofits, including the United Negro College Fund, Audubon Society, and Women’s World Banking on their social impact strategies, and received a B.A. in Philosophy, Politics & Economics and Urban Studies from the University of Pennsylvania.